-G22: Private residence, retrofit with multiple additions, 2004
+G22: Private residence, retrofit with multiple

 Gross Floor Area: 2,400 square feet / 223.0 square metres